SergeyMakeev/z8/README.md

 Z8 system is equipped by 256 bytes of memory.
 Modern computers usually have several billion bytes of memory (GigaBytes or GB)

-Let's try to do something practical with memory.
+Let's do something practical with memory.
 [Press here to goto to the second practical work suite.](https://github.com/SergeyMakeev/z8/blob/master/docs/PRACTICE_02.md)